Chris O'Moore: Civic engagement

 He is known for promoting sustainable living and for advocating for fair and equal treatment of often marginalized groups such as immigrants, refugees, the LGBT community, indigenous peoples and the poor.
 In the Fall of 2010 he allowed a Serbian family from Kosovo to receive church asylum in his home, which also housed a chapel.
 He started the organization "Filoxenos" in 2013, focusing on work with the Romani people, beggars, immigrants and refugees.
 He has been noted for his role during the refugee crisis on Lesbos.
 He has been active in the anti-war movement through his music and art, speeches and writings and he has often ended his appearances with the phrase: "Fuck injustice and God damn the war!".

 In 2013, O'Moore received the Focus Award (Fokusprisen) from the deacons' association of the Norwegian Church, for his work with homeless Romani immigrants.
 In 2015 he was given the Bridgebuilder Award (Brobyggerprisen) by the Norwegian Church Academy (Norske kirkeakademier) for his civic engagement for the poor.
 On MLK Day 2017 he was awarded the MLK Non-Violence Prize (Ikkevoldsprisen), for his participation in non-violent political demonstrations, his "fearless stances" and work with the poor and refugees.
 He received the LGBT+ Pride Award in 2017 from the National Association for Lesbians, Gays, Bisexuals and Transgender People of Southern Norway.
+In 2018 he was recognized by "The Gardens of the Righteous" (GARIWO) for his humanitarian work with refugees.

-Marriage Equality
+Marriage equality

-O'Moore has supported LGBT Rights, same-sex marriage and marriage equality for what he has called "love in all its forms" and the right for "people of age to live consensually in relationship forms of their choosing," including in polyamorous relationships.
+O'Moore has supported LGBT rights, same-sex marriage and marriage equality for what he has called "love in all its forms" and the right for "people of age to live consensually in relationship forms of their choosing," including in polyamorous relationships.
 His position on marriage equality has been criticized as being at odds with much of mainstream Christianity and the doctrine of the Eastern Orthodox Church.